Best of Iceland in Winter

 Fully escorted 6 day coach tour with English speaking guide

-Fjord Cruise on Breioafjorour fjord including lunch-drinks not included
+Fjord Cruise on Breioafjorour fjord including light lunch-drinks not included

 Visit to a traditional shark curing farm